 Immigration provides numerous benefits to a community.
 For example, it can help fill labour shortages and strengthen the long-term vitality of your community.
-But it’s essential to have newcomer services that make people feel welcome and support their social and emotional health and wellbeing.
+But it’s essential to have newcomer services that make people feel welcome and support their social and emotional health and well-being.
 Ensuring housing is available and creating opportunities for connection and belonging are two examples of how to cultivate a welcoming community.

 Wendy Petersen, Community Development Analyst, Community Futures Westman and founding member of Hand in Glove, a community-based cooperative that provides newcomers with an opportunity to earn an income, meet new people, and learn new skills.
 Read their story HERE.
 Ariel Haug, Gravelbourg Economic Development Officer, baker, artist, and member of the Gravelbourg Artisan Co-operative.

 Leveraging your local assets: How to use what you have to create exceptional tourism experiences

 Playing to your strengths is a time-honoured strategy for economic developers.
 For rural economic developers, it’s especially important to leverage every asset your town or region has to claim a stake and make a difference.
 Strapped for time and money, attracting investment and growing local businesses is a lot more than a full-time job.
 It’s a passion that attracted the best and brightest amongst us.
 In this webinar, we’ll speak with two economic development professionals with a talent for turning local assets into an exceptional tourism experience.
-Register today!

 The webinar took place Wednesday, June 15th, 2022.